 Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

-Writer: Alan Moore (AM), adapted by Antony Johnston (AJ), Artist: Jacen Burrows (JB) with tones by Greg Waller (GW), Based on works of H.P.
-Lovecraft (HPL)
+Writer: Alan Moore, adapted by Antony Johnston, Artist: Jacen Burrows with tones by Greg Waller, based on works of H.P.
+Lovecraft

 Note: some of this stuff is obvious, but you never know who’s reading this and what their exposure is.
 If there’s stuff we missed or got wrong, let us know in comments.

-General: “Recognition,” like “Zaman’s Hill” and “The Courtyard,” began as a project by Moore to develop an episodic novel called Yuggoth Cultures based on Lovecraft’s sonnet-cycle Fungi from Yuggoth.
+General/Publication History: “Recognition,” along with “Zaman’s Hill” and “The Courtyard,” began as a project by Moore to develop an episodic novel called Yuggoth Cultures based on Lovecraft’s sonnet-cycle Fungi from Yuggoth.
 Unfortunately, most of the episodes were lost in a taxi cab in London, as revealed in an interview (“The Story Behind the Stories,” by William Christensen, Yuggoth Cultures #3).
 From that interview:

 So, Recognition.
 This was again one of the original Fungi from Yuggoth titles, but it seems to have a kind of resonance with what I was talking about in that piece, this recognition of what the Lovecraftian Outer Gods perhaps really were… What Lovecraft’s father really was… These were just notions, and they seemed to connect up into a satisfying little piece under that title.